Metrics for musicians.

 Every social metric counts towards your big picture.
 Don’t obsess over specifics like boosting your plays or your likes.

 Look at all your social sharing and platforms as part of a bigger goal: Building a following of dedicated and engaged fans that feel a personal connection with you and your music.

 Behind every stream, like or play there’s a human being.
-Use your social sharing tools and platforms to do everything you can to be a human back.
+Use your online promotion tools and platforms to do everything you can to be a human back.